 Liabilities that are eligible for TLAC shall be capital instruments and instruments that are contractually, statutorily or structurally subordinated to certain "excluded liabilities" (including insured deposits and liabilities that cannot be effectively written down or converted into equity by relevant authorities) in a manner that does not give rise to a material risk of compensation claims or successful legal challenges.
 The impact on G-SIBs may well come ahead of 2019, as markets may force earlier compliance and as banks will need to adapt their funding structure in advance.

-With a view to ensuring full implementation of the TLAC standard in the EU, the European Commission is proposing in the EU Banking Reform package to introduce a minimum harmonised minimum requirements for own funds and eligible liabilities ("MREL") applicable to G-SIIs (global systematically important institutions) only, in line with the scope of the TLAC applicable to G-SIBs and to allow resolution authorities, on the basis of bank-specific assessments, to require that G-SIIs comply with a supplementary MREL requirement strictly linked to the resolvability analysis of a given G-SII.
-Intesa Sanpaolo has not been identified as a G-SIB in the 2016 list of global systematically important banks published by the FSB on 21st November, 2016.
+With a view to ensuring full implementation of the TLAC standard in the EU, the European Commission is proposing in the EU Banking Reform package to harmonise the minimum requirements for own funds and eligible liabilities ("MREL") applicable to G-SIIs (global systematically important institutions) with the TLAC standard and to allow resolution authorities, on the basis of bank-specific assessments, to require that G-SIIs comply with a supplementary MREL requirement strictly linked to the resolvability analysis of a given G-SII.
+Intesa Sanpaolo has not been identified as a G-SIB in the 2017 list of global systematically important banks published by the FSB on 21st November, 2017 and will therefore be subject to a MREL requirement set in accordance with the resolution strategy decided by the SRB in conjunction with the ECB.
+However, there can be no assurance that Intesa Sanpaolo will not be identified as a G-SIB in the future, or that TLAC or other similar requirements will not be imposed on domestic systemically important banks (D-SIBs).
+See further "The Intesa Sanpaolo Group is subject to the provisions of the EU Recovery and Resolution Directive" below.